|You are here: Home > Career Guides|

 It is impossible to become a Head Chef without first being a sous chef, and in order to do that one needs to have been a chef de partie in every part of the kitchen.
 Chefs de partie handle the different ‘stations’: pastry, sauces, sauté, grill, fryer, salad, the line (the food’s last stop before heading out into the restaurant) and as many more as are required.
 Fryer is a common station for beginners.
 Several months’ experience working your way through this hierarchy are absolutely necessary, if you are to understand the job of the head chef, well enough to do it.

 A typical head chef will already have worked in two or three restaurants, on various stations.
-His understanding of how a kitchen works will be completely intuitive by the time he reaches this level.
-He will have collected a broad range of recipes and made several high-level contacts in the restaurant world.
+His/her understanding of how a kitchen works will be completely intuitive by the time he/she reaches this level.
+He or she will have collected a broad range of recipes and made several high-level contacts in the restaurant world.